 We want to show the Court that you are worth a second chance in the most persuasive way possible.

 One thing we rarely do is advise our clients to plead “straight up” to the Court.
 A straight up plea means there is no agreement about the sentence and the judge can give you any sentence they want, up to the max.

 As your criminal defense attorneys, it is our duty to limit your risk.
-Throwing you on the mercy of the court exposes you to the worst case scenario.
+Throwing you at the mercy of the court exposes you to the worst-case scenario.